For Middle Elementary Students

 - The use of rhyme (Is it used or not?
 What effect does that have on the poem?)

-- Do they prefer poems that are illustrated, or do they prefer to create images themselves in their mind?
+- Do they prefer illustrated poems, or do they prefer to create images themselves in their mind?

 Use the suggested titles below to build mini-lessons around particular techniques used by poets, and to encourage experimentation during writing time.
 Help for trying out different poetic forms (limerick, cinquain, etc.) is available here.
-A number of fill-in-the-blank templates for a variety of poems are available here.
+Several fill-in-the-blank templates for a variety of poems are available here.

 Cyrus, Kurt.
 Hotel Deep: Light Verse from Dark Water.
 ISBN: 0-15-216771-4